 Some of the weapons that are very common are knives, short stick, and short chain.
 Knives are amongst man’s earliest tools, and not only are they very common but they are easy to carry.
 A hanbo technique is easily used to defend oneself using an umbrella, and a kusari fundo technique can be done with one’s belt.
 These weapons were important for the ninja and they are very useful in modern self-defense.

 It is also important to know how to use a given weapon in order to know how to defend against it.
 A person who knows nothing about using a knife is easily intimidated by a knife-wielding attacker, and can lose an encounter before it starts by getting ‘psyched out’.
 By learning the wide range of weapons taught in the Bujinkan, it is possible to understand the attacks of any weapon and so never be caught off guard.

 Guns are included in the skills of the Bujinkan.
-One normally thinks of the gun as an American weapon, but in fact the warriors of Japan used guns to wage wars for half a century before the pilgrims landed on Plymouth Rock.
-Guns were one of the principle weapons that helped to unify Japan, making it a ‘nation of the gun’ when the United States was inhabited only by Native American Indians.
+One normally thinks of the gun as an American weapon, but in fact, the warriors of Japan used guns to wage wars for half a century before the pilgrims landed on Plymouth Rock.
+Guns were one of the principal weapons that helped to unify Japan, making it a ‘nation of the gun’ when the United States was inhabited only by Native American Indians.

 Some of the weapons used in training in the Bujinkan are:

 Tanto – Knives